learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 Now, open to your terminal and navigate to where you'd like to download the assignment.
 For instance, if you followed the local environment setup instructions, you might have a `Flatiron` folder with a `code` sub-folder.
-To get to that folder, you'd run the following commandns:
+To get to that folder, you'd run the following commands:

 ```sh
 cd Flatiron